9221 Trans-Canada Hwy, Bruce Mines, ON P0R 1C0.

 The copper in the area is found along veins of white quartz, surrounded by black diabase.
 The green stain along the quartz veins is malachite, a copper mineral.
 Other minerals are bornite, which contains 80% copper, native copper, chalcopyrite (35% copper), and chalcocite (80% copper).

 The village Bruce Mines is home to Canada's first successful copper mine.
 So actually Bruce Mines is the name of the village, the individual mines have their own names.
+Bruce Mines was founded to accommodate the miners and named after the 1847 Governor General of Canada, James Bruce, the Eighth Earl of Elgin.
 Many of the first residents were Cornish miners, which immigrated from England to work in the mines.
+The Simpson Mine was named after George Simpson, director of the Montreal Mining Company.
+It is the only mine open for the public at Bruce Mines.

 In Taylor Street lies the Bruce Mines Museum, called church on the rock by the locals because it is located in a building which was once the Presbyterian Church, built in 1894.
-Later the building was used as post office and a school.
-In 1960 it became a museum.
+Later the building was used as post office and a school, in 1960 it became a museum.
 The museum houses over 7000 artifacts, including an unusual Yakaboo canoe.
-It is a local history museum showing all aspects of local life, but with a big amphasis of the mining history.
+It is a local history museum showing all aspects of local life, but obviously with a big emphasis of the mining history.